Process Sound Cycle I

 1. November 1st 2023 - Wroclaw

-Foot Pedal Looper Exercise
+Foot Pedal Looper Study

 Is this a finished piece of music?
 Certainly not!
 It’s more of an exploration into looping and the capabilities of the Boss RC-30.